 “ISRO’s Space Application Centre (SAC) in Ahmedabad has been trying to develop a similar system that is not fully functional yet.
 We are working with ISRO’s National Remote Sensing Centre for developing a new system for our mines.
 This will help the company dispense with the ground equipment used to monitor pollution ” -senior Coal India executive.

 This is not the first time that Coal India is looking at satellite-based solutions for its operations.
-In the past, the company has used satellites for monitoring land reclamation and for reforestation purposes.
+In the past, the company used satellites to monitor land reclamation and reforestation.

 For Coal India, this ISRO air-pollution monitoring solution seems to be a need of the hour as the company, with INR 38,000 Cr reserves, is in no position to pay the fines imposed by state governments.